 - Connect the main cable and wire to the light pole.
 Then, apply the waterproof treatment.

 - Installation of street lights.
 The street lamp control box components include leakage protection, a timing microcomputer switch, an AC contactor, a branch switch, and an electric meter.
-Check whether the connection of each component in the street lamp control box is correct and whether the connection is firm.
-First, connect the street lamp output wire, then connect the power input wire, and lastly, connect the ground wire of the distribution box.
+Check whether the connection of each element in the street lamp control box is correct and whether the connection is firm.
+First, connect the street lamp output wire, then the power input wire, and lastly, connect the ground wire of the distribution box.

 Outdoor Street Light Grounding Guidelines